Shorten NHL Preseason? Bruins’ Jim Montgomery Weighs In On Debate

 Is seven preseason games too many?

-The Boston Bruins at times have been cautious this preseason, holding out star players from games in which the end result doesn’t make a difference.
+The Boston Bruins at times were cautious this preseason, holding out star players from games in which the end result didn’t make a difference.

 David Pastrnak played in only three of seven preseason games.
-Charlie McAvoy and Joonas Korpialso, who will start Tuesday night in net when the regular season begins, played that exact same amount, too.
+Charlie McAvoy and Joonas Korpialso, who will start Tuesday night in net when the regular season begins, played the same amount.

-There’s growing noise that the league should consider shortening the current number of preseason games given the amount of regular NHLers who sit out the contests and the injuries that piled up this year during exhibition play.
+There’s growing noise that the league should consider shortening the preseason given the amount of regular NHLers who sit out the contests and the injuries that piled up this year during exhibition play.

-The debate reached Bruins head coach Jim Montgomery prior to Boston’s loss to the Washington Capitals in its preseason finale Saturday night.
+The debate reached Bruins head coach Jim Montgomery before Boston’s loss to the Washington Capitals in its preseason finale Saturday night.
 And Montgomery certainly believes he doesn’t need seven preseason games to get his team ready for the start of the regular season.

 “I would think that the number is probably somewhere around four,” Montgomery told reporters prior, per team-provided video.